DomGSCripps/DomGSCripps/README.md

     <td>
       <h3>Plinko Pals - Ludum Dare 2024</h3>
       <p><strong>Date:</strong> October 2024</p>
       <p>My entry to Ludum Dare 2024 Game Jam, you care for creatures by dropping food through a challenging Plinko board!
-Strategically place pegs with unique abilities to maximize your score, earn coins, and unlock powerful upgrades.</p>
+Strategically place pegs with unique abilities to maximize your score, earn coins, and unlock powerful upgrades.
+Developed with a focus on UI polish and animation, as well as menu based gameplay. </p>
       <p><strong>Languages and Tools:</strong> C#, Unity 6, Asesprite</p>
       <a href="https://domcripps.itch.io/plinko-pals">Play</a>
     </td>